Azure/azure-quickstart-templates/101-vm-simpleWinServer/GettingStarted-WinServer-VM.md

 ![Screen](./images/azlogin.png)

-You gonna be redirected to the Azure Portal where you can use your credentials to login into.
+You will be redirected to the Azure Portal where you can use your credentials to login into.

-After login, you gonna have your credentials.
+After login, you have your credentials.

 In order to set the right subscription, you can use the following command: